RobisonTorres/ProjectsPython/StockManagement/README.md

 ## Example

-After running the main.py you be able to access the app's menu:
+After running the main.py you will be able to access the app's menu:

 ```
 ********************************************************